 - (a) In the cases described in sections 13.7.1(a), (b), (c), and (h) the BHA will notify the Family of the basis for the BHA determination.
 If requested by the family, the BHA will schedule a private conference in accordance with section 13.6.5 and section 8.6 in these situations.
-The family must request the private conference with twenty (20) days of the date of the notice of rent share determination.
-If a resolution cannot be reached at the Private Conference, the BHA will notify the Family in writing of its decision and advise the Family that they may request an informal hearing within twenty (20) days of the date of the final-thatnotice of determination. - (b) In the cases described in sections 13.7.1(d), (e), (f),(g)the BHA will notify the Participant as explained in section 13.6.2.
+If a resolution cannot be reached at the Private Conference, the BHA will notify the Family in writing of its decision and advise the Family that they may request an informal hearing within twenty (20) days of that determination. - (b) In the cases described in sections 13.7.1(d), (e), (f),(g)the BHA will notify the Participant as explained in section 13.6.2.